GautamGupta/bb-legacy-plugins/terms-of-service/trunk/readme.txt

 http://www.houseoffusion.com/groups/cf-talk/message.cfm/messageid:273006
 http://www.ownterms.org/documents/terms-of-service/

-* let me know if you find other free (CC licensed) TOS - especially if they are reviewed by lawyers
+* let me know if you find other free (or CC licensed) TOS - especially if they are reviewed by lawyers

 == License ==